Ammarillo/SimpleEvents/README.md

 Just attach the `SimpleEvents.cs` script to a GameObject in your scene.
 Done!

 ## Supported Datatypes
-The `SimpleEvents.cs` script supports all data types by using a params array of objects.
-This means you can pass any type of data with an event.
+The `SimpleEvents.cs` script supports all data types by using an array of objects.
+This means that you can pass any type of data with an event.

 ## Examples